J-O-B/portfolio/README.md

 After researching full stack developer portfolios online (Google and YouTube), I noticed almost all developers implement a single page design.
 I like this design and chose to follow what seems to be the "norm" in this category.

-This project on-top of being a milestone project also serves as a real world project.
+This project on-top of being a milestone project also serves as a real-world project.
 I recently purchased a domain, which I will host this project on, however, I will wait to deploy this project on such a live environment until a later date where I may restrict access to items such as my CV.